A hierarchical reserving model for reported non-life insurance claims: Bridging aggregate and individual reserving methods

 This is the same model as \eqref{eq:aggregate_1}, when we rewrite $\alpha_i = n_i \cdot \gamma_{i}$ and $\beta_j = \tilde{\pi}_j \cdot \tilde{\mu}_j$.

 \paragraph{The collective reserving model} Extending the earlier work of \cite{Verrall2010} and \cite{Martinez2012}, the collective reserving model \citep{wahl2019} structures the claim development after reporting in two layers.
 These layers represent the number of payments and the size per payment.
-Inspired by \cite{wahl2019}'s aggregate model, we structure the individual updates as
+Inspired by \cite{wahl2019}'s aggregate model, we specify a hierarchical reserving model that structures the individual updates as

-where a claim can have multiple payments in the same year, each with an average size $\mu(i_k, r_k, j)$, which depends on the occurrence year, reporting year and development year since reporting.
-When $\mu(i_k, r_k, j) = \alpha_{r_k} \cdot \beta_j$, the model aggregates to
+Here, a claim can have multiple payments in the same year $j$ since reporting.
+The number of payments that are made for claim $k$ in development year $j$ since reporting, denoted by $U_{k,1}^j$, is modelled with a Poisson distribution.
+The average size of a payment is $\mu(i_k, r_k, j)$, which depends on the claim's occurrence year, reporting year and development year since reporting.
+When $\mu(i_k, r_k, j) = \alpha_{r_k} \cdot \beta_j$, we aggregate the model by reporting year $i$ and development year $j$ since reporting to

 where $n_i$ denotes the number of claims reported in reporting year $i$.
-This representation is almost identical to \eqref{eq:aggregated_model2}, with the estimated effect of reporting year $i$ for the number of payments replaced by the observed count $n_i$.
+This representation is almost identical to \eqref{eq:aggregated_model2}, with the distinction that the estimated effect of reporting year $i$ for the number of payments is now replaced by the observed claim count $n_i$.